 Initial and Maintenance Margins are calculated for all open positions (Initial is higher than Maintenance Margin) and all pending orders (where Maintenance Margin is equal to Initial Margin).

 All the accounting values on Quedex are in BTC - this applies to P/Ls, Balances, Margin values and Settlements.

 Balance- the total funds that you currently hold with the exchange (

-Total Locked For Orders- funds locked for order fees and orders
+Total Locked For Orders- funds locked for order fees,

-Total Unnsettled P/L(unsettled profit and loss, sometimes: variation margin) - the sum of P/L for all positions during the current trading session (see futures P/L andoptions P/L) during the current trading session.
+Total Unnsettled P/L(unsettled profit and loss, sometimes: variation margin) - the sum of P/L for all positions during the current trading session (see futures P/L and options P/L),

 Free Balance- the funds that may be spent for orders, new open positions, withdrawn, &c.
 This means that